Passport to English Logo

 You had better not put hot water on a burn.
 (There is no contraction.)

 Write sentences to give advice.
 Use the verb and the information in parentheses.
+Make sure you use the correct capitalization and include a period or question mark at the end.

 example